manny-GM/manny-GM/README.md

 - 👋 Hi, I’m @manny-GM
-- 👀 I’m interested in backend.
+- 👀 I’m interested in Frontend.
 Its becoming my new found love.
-- 🌱 I’m currently learning python, javascript, c#, html and css
+- 🌱 I’m currently learning javascript, html and css
 - 💞️ I’m looking to collaborate on alot.
-Projects requiring me to do backend work precisely
+Projects requiring me to do frontend work precisely
 - 📫 How to reach me: manny-GM.github.io/profile/

 <!---